 Lemongrass thrives well in the months from February to April and requires well-drained soil.
 Once you buy lemongrass seeds, make sure you plant them at a spot where they can receive plenty of sunlight.
 If the moisture of the soil isn’t right, the leaves start turning yellow or brown.
 Therefore, watering the herb well is of the utmost importance.
 Keeping these points in mind can make your kitchen gardening experience a breeze.

 These are some of the vegetables and herbs you can grow in your kitchen garden, but you can also grow fruits, spices, flowers, and so much more.

 Maintaining the Garden

-Maintain your kitchen garden firstly starts with the spacing of plants.
-Space out your plants to allow them a proper place to grow and flourish.
-Plants that are placed together have their own humidity and tend to grow poorly.
+Maintaining your kitchen garden starts with spacing the plants right.
+Know that you’ll have to plant them in a way so they have enough space to grow and flourish.
+Plants that are placed together tend to die because of the humidity each produces.

-Another tip to maintain the kitchen garden is pruning.
-To help your produce grow healthy in your kitchen garden, be sure to prune your plants regularly.
-To simplify what it is: Pruning is the process of clipping dead or dried leaves.
-The pruning helps the plants in growing, and health improves as well.
+Another tip to maintain your kitchen garden is to prune the plants well.
+Do it regularly to ensure a healthy production.
+For those who don’t know, pruning is the process of clipping dead or dried leaves.
+It helps in improving the health of the plants, thereby making them grow healthier and faster.
 You can undertake the process of pruning at any time of the year.
-The more you prone, the more it will flourish.
-It is best to use pruners, also called clippers, to make clean cuts with swift action.
+The more you prune your plants, the more they will flourish.
+It is best to use pruners, also called clippers, to make clean cuts swiftly.